JoaoLandolffi/JoaoLandolffi/README.md

 # 💫 About Me:
 I'm a backend developer who enjoys transforming complex problems into simple, functional solutions.
-I work with C#, JavaScript, MySQL, and other tools that help me deliver impressive results quickly and efficiently.
+I work with C#, MySQL, and other tools that help me deliver impressive results quickly and efficiently.

 ## 🌐 Socials: